Engn21/DeepLearning_Project/README.md

 `tok_emb = self.wte(idx)`

+ where wte = Word Token Embedding.
 In this case, idx is a character ID tensor of size (B, T) and the result of this line is an embedding tensor of size (B, T, n_embd).
+And wte was defined like this:

+ `self.wte = nn.Embedding(vocab_size, n_embd)`

 Nevertheless, it is not enough to use token embedding only.
 Transformer architectures lack knowledge of order information.
-That is, although the model may have the same characters in different sequences it is not necessarily perceived so.
-This problem is solved by Position Embedding.
+That is, although the model may have the same characters in different sequences, it is not necessarily perceived so.
+Position Embedding solves this problem.

-During position embedding, an additional embedding vector which depicts the location of each character in the sequence is produced.
+During position embedding, an additional embedding vector that depicts the location of each character in the sequence is produced.
 These vectors give the model the position of the character in the sentence.
 In such a way, the model does not only learn information of the type of which character, but also of the type, where this character is information.

 This is executed in the code as below: